Line

 Another factor that could be used

-reports.
-A 12 point font with a 1 inch margin will yield a
+of finished formatted reports.
+A 12 point font with a 1 inch

-very different line count than a 10 point font with the same
+margin will yield a very different line count than a 10 point

-1 inch margin.
-These subtle differences can mean big money
+font with the same 1 inch margin.
+These subtle differences

-over the life of a contract and should be thought through
+can mean big money over the life of a contract and should

-carefully.
-Obviously, a gross character definition for a line
+be thought through carefully.
+Obviously, a gross character

-(65 gross characters per line, for example) will eliminate
+definition for a line (65 gross characters per line, for example)

-of whether it is a 10 point or 12 point font - which, I believe
+same regardless of whether it is a 10 point or 12 point font

-is as it should be.
+- which, I believe is as it should be.

-Billing by the Page
+Billing by the Medical Transcription Page

 Depending on the average length

-of the reports you are transcribing, billing by the page can
+of the reports you are transcribing, billing mmedical transcription

-also make sense.
-Typically this is most beneficial when dealing
+reports by the page can also make sense.
+Typically this is

-with a higher quantity of partial page reports.
-Billing by
+most beneficial when dealing with a higher quantity of partial

-the page for these shorter reports essentially guarantees
+page reports.
+Billing by the page for these shorter reports

-a minimum line count for each report.
-This can be important
+essentially guarantees a minimum line count for each report.

-as the setup and formatting requirements for the larger volume
+This can be important as the setup and formatting requirements

-of shorter reports can become onerous.
-If negotiated properly,
+for the larger volume of shorter reports can become onerous.

-billing by the page can be yield more income per line of transcription
+If negotiated properly, billing by the page can be yield more

-types of accounts lend themselves more readily to this type
+line counts.
+Obviously, certain types of accounts lend themselves

-of billing arrangement.
+more readily to this type of billing arrangement.

 For example, if you charge $4.00